A Complete First-Year College Checklist

 Before You Get to Campus

-There are lots of things you should think about and address before you even set foot on campus, including those described below.
+There are lots of things you should think about and address before you set foot on campus, from registering for classes to figuring out financial aid.

 Access Your School Email and Portal

 Gaining access to your school's email and web portal is an essential step when preparing for your first college semester.
 Your school's email and web portal open a critical line of communication.
-These give you access to course information and a way to connect with administrators, instructors, and fellow learners.
+Through these, you'll get access to course information and a way to connect with administrators, instructors, and fellow learners.

 Register for Classes